 Clarity and legal validity are the two big factors to focus on when drafting a will.
 It’s important to focus on using language that will ensure that your will is a legally binding, valid document based on estate tax and probate laws that exist in your state.
 You’ll need to know exactly what those laws demand before planning your estate.

 Make sure you’re signing your will according to the rules for establishing a legally valid will in your state.
-A will may need to be signed with a witness in a situation that demonstrates that you are clearly not under any type of duress to ensure that your intentions will be ironclad in court.
+A will may need to be signed by a witness in a situation that demonstrates that you are clearly not under any type of duress to ensure that your intentions will be ironclad in court.

 ⚠️ Keep in mind that the slightest ambiguity or “weakness” in your will could let a family member contest what you’ve written.
 This is where it’s helpful to work with a wills and estates attorney who can help you to create a document that can be easily executed.